tooploox/ens-tagged-resolver/README.md

 # Tagged Public Resolver

-A simple implementation of a public resolver that points unique names to the addresses to simplify managing and synchronizing addresses within the project.
-This version allows you to set names together with tags as well.
+Tagged Public Resolver is a smart contract on Ethereum blockchain that points unique domain names to addresses.
+You can use it to simplify managing and synchronizing addresses within the project.
+This simple implementation of a resolver allows you to set names together with tags as well.

 ## Why it's useful?